Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: architecture of encoder and decoder

 \subsubsection{The Diffusion model generates the image set}

 In SemCom systems, generative models are particularly effective for transmitting high-quality images with minimal information.
 By learning the data's probability distribution, these models eliminate the need to transmit complete original data, requiring only key semantic information for the receiver to reconstruct high-fidelity images.
 This aligns seamlessly with the demands of efficient communication, as the model reconstructs original images from partial semantic data, significantly reducing the amount of transmitted raw data.
-The denoising process of the diffusion model is shown in Fig. \ref{fig:DDPM_training}.